 - How do you identify a bill that has originated in the House of Representatives?
 In the Senate?

 - What is a committee?
 Summarize a committee's role in the legislative process in a few sentences.

 - What is the difference between how the Senate and the House handle time limits for a debate?

 - If the President decides to take no action on an enrolled bill, what happens to that bill?
 Why do you think the President would choose to take such an action?

 - Did you find the steps on How a Bill Becomes a Law to be complete?
 Why or why not?
 What other information would you like to know about how laws are made?

 Think of an environmental problem you feel concerned about.
 It does not have to be a major national or international problem.
 For the purposes of this activity it can be a local problem, perhaps an issue that affects your neighborhood, school or town.
 Propose a legislative solution for the problem in the form of a bill to be submitted to a legislative body.
 It could be your state government, city council or even your student government, but format your bill according to the model you have just studied.
-(Students at this grade level are not expected to write a simulation of an entire bill, which in the case of the Climate Stewardship Act extends to 58 pages!)
+(Students at this grade level are not expected to write a simulation of an entire bill!)

-Refer to the Climate Stewardship Act of 2003 Reading for the bill format and components.
+Refer to the Climate Change Education Act Reading for the bill format and components.
 Include the Title (abstract), Sponsor (you), and Co-sponsors (if you are working with other students as a team).
 Write something appropriate for Latest Major Action and Status.
 In the Summary, provide the date "introduced" and begin your paragraphs with action verbs indicating the actions you propose be taken when the bill becomes law.

 After student teams have presented their bills to the rest of the class, hold a class discussion.
 Ask the students: To what legislative body would you submit your bill?
 Why do you think your bill is important?
 Would everyone agree to pass your bill?
 Who would?
 Who would not?